-- 32. The Vice Chancellor's contract specifies that 'The Vice-Chancellor may undertake occasional additional duties for the University, or other external bodies provided that she obtains the prior written consent of the Chair of the University Board to do so and subject to annual review.
+- 34. The Vice Chancellor's contract specifies that 'The Vice-Chancellor may undertake occasional additional duties for the University, or other external bodies provided that she obtains the prior written consent of the Chair of the University Board to do so and subject to annual review.
 The Chair shall report all such matters to the Remuneration Committee.
-Any remuneration payable to the Vice-Chancellor by such external bodies may be retained by her, but shall be reported annually by her in writing on a confidential basis to the Chair of the Board, who may from time to time initiate a review of the extent and suitability of these additional duties.' - 33.
-In 2022/23 the Vice Chancellor was not in receipt of any income from external appointments. - 34.
+Any remuneration payable to the Vice-Chancellor by such external bodies may be retained by her, but shall be reported annually by her in writing on a confidential basis to the Chair of the Board, who may from time to time initiate a review of the extent and suitability of these additional duties.' - 35.
+In 2023/24 the Vice Chancellor was not in receipt of any income from external appointments. - 36.
 All members of University staff, including the Vice Chancellor, follow the expenses policy that can be found on the internal Staff Hub.
 The Quick Guide is attached at Appendix B, the full document will be provided on request.
-Expenses incurred by the Vice Chancellor in 2022/23 amounted to £4,858.85 (in addition there was £510.68 that was unable to be reclaimed from an international visit that was cancelled by the other party).
+Expenses incurred by the Vice Chancellor in 2023/24 amounted to £4,617.